Russian missiles kill four, including girl of 10, in Kryvyi Rih - officials | Science-Environment

 Russian missiles kill four, including girl of 10, in Kryvyi Rih - officials

-(Recasts with rising toll, death of 10-year-old; adds emergency services statement in paragraphs 3-4, mayor 5) KYIV, July 31 (Reuters) - A Russian missile attack on the southern Ukrainian city of Kryvyi Rih on Monday killed at least four people, including a 10-year-old girl and her mother, and buried several others under rubble, Ukrainian officials said.
+A Russian missile attack on the southern Ukrainian city of Kryvyi Rih on Monday killed at least four people, including a 10-year-old girl and her mother, and buried several others under rubble, Ukrainian officials said.
+Four people have already died in Kryvyi Rih," Serhiy Lysak, the regional governor, wrote on the Telegram messenger app.

 - Country: